Watou

 Air raid damage photographed in Watou, 27th May 1940.
 The convoy was heading North through Watou towards Dunkirk and had been strafed by German bombers.
 B&W images courtesy of Jan Daschot.
 The same scene in 2019

-Flemish Grave documentation kept in the mayor of Watou’s office describing Major Cartland’s burial details and belongings.
+Flemish Grave documentation (& translation) kept in the mayor of Watou’s office describing Major Cartland’s burial details and belongings.
 Similar documents exist for all the other casualties buried here.

 Abandoned British and French Army vehicles on roads towards Dunkirk, between Poperinghe and Proven, May 1940.
 Photograph courtesy Jan Daschot